MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 > [!NOTE]
 > When you configure a site collection strategy without AAM, the public URL of the primary web application must be identical to the External URL.

-For more information, see the [Choose a site collection strategy](plan-connectivity-from-office-365-to-sharepoint-server.md#scstrategy) section of [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md).
+For more info, see the [Choose a site collection strategy](plan-connectivity-from-office-365-to-sharepoint-server.md#scstrategy) section of [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-microsoft-365-to-sharepoint-server.md).

 #### Ensure that the primary web application exists
 <a name="woaam_webapp"> </a>

 You can use an existing web application as the primary web application, or you can create one.
 You should have made this decision during planning and recorded it in the **New or existing web application** row of Table 2 of the worksheet.
-If you haven't made this decision yet, refer to [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md) and decide before you go any further.
+If you haven't made this decision yet, refer to [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-microsoft-365-to-sharepoint-server.md) and decide before you go any further.
 Remember that when you configure a site collection strategy without AAM, the public URL of the primary web application must be identical to the External URL.

 If during planning, you decided which existing web application to use as the primary web application, its URL should be recorded in the **Primary web application URL** row of Table 5b of the worksheet.
 If so, skip ahead to [Ensure that an SSL binding exists on the primary web application](configure-inbound-connectivity.md#ensuresslwoaam).
 Otherwise, to create a web application to use as the primary web application, use the procedures in [Create claims-based web applications in SharePoint Server](/previous-versions/office/sharepoint-server-2010/ee806885(v=office.14)).